 Using a Public Computer

-Adult patrons with a Keller Public Library card or a card from one of the MetrOPAC libraries (Fort Worth, Watauga, Haltom City, Richland Hills, Benbrook and Burleson) may reserve a public computer either by entering their card number on an open computer or scanning their card at the PC Reservation Station.
+Adult patrons with a Keller Public Library card or a card from one of the MetrOPAC libraries (Fort Worth, Watauga, Haltom City, Richland Hills, Benbrook and Burleson) may use a public computer by entering their card number on an open computer.
 Computers automatically shut down 15 minutes before closing time.

 Adults who do not have a library card can reserve a computer as a guest up to three times.
 Stop by the Reference Desk and present a photo ID to reserve a computer as a guest.
 After that, adults will be asked to register for a free computer card that can be used to log onto the public computers or, if they choose, purchase a library card for $25 that can may also be used to borrow materials from our physical and digital collections.

 The Keller Public Library offers black-and-white and color printing to patrons, for a fee.
 All transactions under $5 require cash payment.
 Transactions over $5 may be paid using a credit card.

 The library's copy machine can also be used as a scanner.
 Color or black-and-white images can be scanned as a jpg, tiff or pdf document.
 Documents will be e-mailed to any address you enter before scanning.
 For instructions, please ask the staff for help or see the instructions posted above the copier.